cannc4/Siren/Readme.md

+# Updates
+### Global controls
+There are now two sections dedicated to appending and prepending to the running code. `ctrl+enter` activates the code and sections can be recalled by creating presets.

+**Note:** Currently each channel has an dedicated orbit hence total of 5 - you can customize it however you like.

 # Siren

 *Siren*, a software environment that fills the gap between live coding performance and algorithmic composition.
 It is based on a hierarchical structure and a tracker-inspired user interface on top of the [TidalCycles](https://github.com/tidalcycles/Tidal/) language for pattern programming.
 In addition to pattern composition, *Siren* supports programming variations of and transitions between patterns.